 8) Music – The score plays at wildly inappropriate times, from the over-the-top orchestra music blaring when there’s nothing going on to the generic, homemade hip-hop that drowns out the dialogue.
 Again, probably for the best.

 9) Action – The killer doesn’t stab or slash so much as poke or gently tap: “Um, excuse me; I’m killing you now.”

 10) Makeup – Perhaps the least sucky of the elements, only because there’s little need for special effects with so few onscreen kills.
 Pity.

-To give Ax ‘Em some credit, though, I suppose it was fairly groundbreaking at the time; it may be the first modern, straight-to-video, all-black “urban horror” film, setting the (low, low) standard for dozens more throughout the late ’90s and into the 21st century.
+To give Ax ‘Em some credit, though, I suppose it was fairly groundbreaking at the time; it might be the first ’90s straight-to-video, all-black “urban horror” film, setting the (low, low) standard for dozens more throughout the decade and into the 21st century.
 In the process, it set the formula for the urban horror sub-genre to follow:

 Bad movie + good cover art + great distribution + Ebonic title = ka-ching!

 Although the DVD was released in 2002, the music (Can you say Chubb Rock?) and fashions (Can you say Cross Colours?) peg this stinker as early ’90s.
 (Ex-Rap City host Joe Clair’s presence implies 1993-ish.)
 Ax ‘Em might’ve been entertaining in a campy way if it weren’t so damn pitiful — sad, really.
 Even sadder is the fact that writer/director Michael Mfume drags his family into the fray, ending the film with a dedication “to the memory of my grandmother Emily Madison 1928 – 1993”.
 Grandma would’ve been surprised to find out that he hated her this much.